NikolaBo20/Learning-Git/README.md

 Checking difference in commits (with git diff)
 Stashing changes ( with git stash )
 Rebasing ( with git rebase )
-Pushing to GitHub ( using the GitHub documentation to set and using the git push )
+Pushing to GitHub ( using the GitHub documentation to set up and using the git push )
 Feching from GitHub ( with git fetch )
 Pulling from GitHub ( with git pull )
 Cloning ( with git clone url )